DigitalNoteXDN/DigitalNote-2/README.md

 Testing
 -------

+Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

+The patch will be accepted if there is broad consensus that it is a good thing.
+Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see doc/coding.txt) or are controversial.

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

+The master branch is regularly built and tested, but is not guaranteed to be completely stable.
+Tags are regularly created to indicate new stable release versions of DigitalNote.

 ### Automated Testing